FDA authorizes combination flu-COVID test for home use

-The Lucira COVID-19 & Flu Home test, which can be purchased without a prescription, use self-collected nasal swab samples and delivers results in about 30 minutes, the agency said.
+The Lucira COVID-19 & Flu Home test, which can be purchased without a prescription, uses self-collected nasal swab samples and delivers results in about 30 minutes, the agency said.

 While at-home COVID tests are readily available, this is the first home test for influenza A and B, commonly known as the flu.
 The test was granted an emergency use authorization, which facilitates the availability of “medical countermeasures” during public health emergencies.